Aero 20

-The Aero 20 is an American trailerable sailboat designed by Gary Mull as a daysailer.
+The Aero 20 is a recreational keelboat designed by Gary Mull as a daysailer.
 It was first built in 1999.

 Production

 The boat was built by Catalina Yachts starting in 1999, but has since ceased production.

 Design

-The Aero 20 is a small recreational keelboat, built predominantly of fiberglass.
+The Aero 20 is built predominantly of fiberglass.
 It has a fractional sloop rig, a transom hung rudder and a conventional fin keel giving a draft of 4.00 ft.
 The hull design was based on the Independence 20, a boat designed by Mull for disabled sailors.

 The boat is rigged with the unusual "aero rig", whereby the main and jib sails are on a common fore-and-aft boom.

 The design displaces 2250 lb and carries 700 lb of ballast.
 It has a hull speed of 5.65 kn.